Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: Discussion

 \subsection{Practical implications for prediction market consumers}

 Prediction markets are increasingly cited by journalists, embedded in news coverage and referenced by policymakers.
 The findings suggest domain-specific caution.
-For any (domain, horizon, trade-size) combination, the estimated slope $\hat{\theta}$ transforms a raw market price $p \in (0,1)$ into a recalibrated probability.
+For any (domain, horizon, trade-size) combination, the estimated intercept $\hat{a}$ and slope $\hat{b}$ transform a raw market price $p \in (0,1)$ into a recalibrated probability.

-where $\sigma(\cdot)$ is the logistic function and the second equality follows from algebraic simplification.
-When $\hat{\theta} > 1$ (underconfidence), $p^* > p$ for $p > 0.5$ and $p^* < p$ for $p < 0.5$, so the recalibrated probability is more extreme than the raw price.
-When $\hat{\theta} < 1$ (overconfidence), the recalibrated probability is more moderate.
-The full 216-cell calibration matrix is provided as supplementary material.
+where $\sigma(\cdot)$ is the logistic function.
+When $\hat{a}$ is close to zero and $\hat{b} > 1$, the recalibrated probability is more extreme than the raw price; when $\hat{b} < 1$, it is more moderate.
+When $\hat{a}$ is not close to zero, the intercept shifts the entire curve and must be retained.
+The full 216-cell calibration matrix, including intercepts and slopes, is provided as supplementary material.

-\emph{For political markets.} A price of 70 cents in a political market one week before resolution does not mean 70\%.
-Applying~\eqref{eq:recalibrate} with the domain- and horizon-specific slope $\hat{\theta} \approx 1.83$ yields
+\emph{For political markets.} A price of 70 cents in a political market one week before resolution should not automatically be reported as 70\%.
+If the relevant intercept is near zero, applying the domain- and horizon-specific slope $\hat{b} \approx 1.83$ yields the slope-only illustration

-Political prediction market prices are systematically compressed toward 50\%, with favourites underpriced and longshots overpriced.
-Journalists who report these prices at face value systematically understate the confidence that should be attached to the leading outcome.
+The full recalibration uses Equation~\eqref{eq:recalibrate} with the cell-level intercept.
+Political prediction market prices are often compressed toward 50\%, with favorites underpriced and longshots overpriced, so users should avoid treating raw prices as context-free probabilities.

 \emph{For sports markets.} At horizons under one week, sports market prices are reasonably trustworthy (slopes 0.90--1.10).
-Beyond one month, the favourite--longshot bias appears strongly (slope 1.74).
+Beyond one month, the favorite--longshot bias appears strongly (slope 1.74).

 \emph{For weather markets.} At short horizons, weather prices are if anything too extreme, over-reacting to signals.
-Consumers of short-horizon weather contracts should recognise that the price may overstate the probability of the predicted outcome.
+Consumers of short-horizon weather contracts should recognize that the price may overstate the probability of the predicted outcome.
 At moderate horizons, weather markets are among the best calibrated.